Fun Facts About Jupiter: The Biggest Planet in the Solar System

 Where is Jupiter in the sky?

-The easiest way to find Jupiter in the sky is to use stargazing apps.
-Open the search field, type in “Jupiter,” and tap the corresponding result.
-An app will show you the planet’s position in the sky.
+The easiest way to find Jupiter in the sky is to use the free stargazing app Sky Tonight.
+Just tap the magnifier icon, type “Jupiter” in the search field, and tap the target icon next to the corresponding result.
+The app will show you the planet’s position in your sky.

 Did you know?

 - Jupiter has no seasons due to a very small tilt of only 3 degrees.
-Instead, there are a lot of long-term storms on the gas giant planet.
+Instead, there are a lot of long-term storms on the gas giant.

 - Jupiter is a failed star.
 It would need more than 70 times its current mass to start a nuclear fusion process and become a real star.